-Detailed results comparing the REF and LU-SM simulations with observation data for August 25, 1999 are given in this section.
-All results are from the 350 m resolution grid unless otherwise noted.
-The 150 m grid data are used in Part II to calculate profiles of the heat budget components over the valley base (Weigel et al. 2005).
+Detailed results comparing the REF and LU-SM simulations with observation data for 25 August 1999 are given in this section.
+All results are from the 350-m-resolution grid unless otherwise noted.
+The 150-m grid data are used in Part II to calculate profiles of the heat budget components over the valley base.